barseghyanartur/django-elasticsearch-dsl-drf/ROADMAP.rst

 ---
 yyyy-mm-dd (future)

-- Dynamic serializer for Document models.
+- Support aggregations (facets).

 0.3
 ---
-yyyy-mm-dd (future)

-- Support aggregations (facets).
+- All filters (mentioned in the ``constants`` module) implemented.
 - Awesome documentation.
-- All filters (mentioned in the ``constants`` module) implemented.

 0.4
 ---